 Basis of Consolidation

-The unaudited condensed consolidated financial statements include the accounts of XSport Global, Inc. and its wholly-owned subsidiary HeadTrainer, as of and for the nine months ended June 30, 2018 and 2017.
-All significant intercompany transactions have been eliminated in consolidation.
+The consolidated financial statements include the accounts of XSport Global, Inc. and its wholly-owned subsidiaries HeadTrainer, Inc. and Shift Now, Inc. All significant intercompany transactions have been eliminated in consolidation.

 Use of Estimates

 The preparation of unaudited consolidated financial statements in accordance with United States GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the unaudited condensed consolidated financial statements and the reported amounts of revenue and expenses in the reporting period.
 The Company regularly evaluates estimates and assumptions related to useful life and recoverability of long-lived assets, valuation of shares for services and assets, deferred income tax asset valuations and loss contingencies.
 The Company bases its estimates and assumptions on current facts, historical experience and various other factors that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the accrual of costs and expenses that are not readily apparent from other sources.
 The actual results experienced by the Company may differ materially and adversely from the Company’s estimates.
 To the extent there are material differences between the estimates and the actual results, future results of operations will be affected.

 For purposes of the statement of cash flows, the Company considers all highly liquid instruments with maturity of three months or less at the time of issuance to be cash equivalents.
 There is no restricted cash or cash equivalents.